Crespiito/phptravels/ExplorerTestPhpTravel/ExploratedTest.md

 after that we will go to the home page and select one of the options to booking. when we have a option selected we can found one of these cases:

+Then, we go to the home page and select one of the booking options.
+Once we have selected an option, we can test one of the following cases:

-####1. the user make a correctly booking without use additional information
+####1.
+Can the user correctly make a booking without using additional information?

-      given that a user selec an option from the home page and select the option booking now
+      given that a user selecs an option from the home page and selects the option "Booking now"
-      and confirm the booking
+      and confirms the booking
-      when select the option to pay in arrived then can see the corrrectly status is Reserved
+      when select the option "Pay in arrived" then they can see the corrrect status Reserved

-####2. the user make a correctly booking using additional information
+####2.
+Can user make a correct booking using additional information

-      given that a user selec an option from the home page and add 1 child and 1 infant and select the option booking now
+      Given that a user selects an option from the home page and adds 1 child and/or 1 infant and selects the option "Booking now"
-      and fill the formulare of guests
-      and confirm the booking
+      and fills out the registration from all guests and confirms the booking
-      when select the option to pay in arrived then can see the corrrectly status is Reserved
+      when select the option "Pay in arrived" then they can see the corrrect status Reserved

-####3. the user check the correct info in her summary
+####3.Can the user verify information in their summary?

-      given that a user selec an option from the home page and add 1 child and 1 infant and select the option booking now
+      Given that a user selects an option from the home page and adds 1 child and/or 1 infant and selects the option "Booking now"
-      and fill the formulare of guests
-      and confirm the booking
+      and fills out the registration from all guests and confirms the booking
-      when select the option to pay in arrived then can see all the gests in the reserved summary
+      when select the option "Pay in arrived"
+      Then they can see all the gests in the reservation summary

 #####Findings
-- in all cases some times when select the option to "pay in arrive" we dont get the summary reserved and the reserved is not made it
+- in all test cases, some times when selects the option "Pay in arrived" they don't recive the reservation confirmation and summary.
+Inded, the reservation is not made.

+  reserved and the reserved is not made it

         this will happen if take long time finish the process but it will be a bug because the time that show to client is more longest.

-        - a possible solution is check the time session for booking
+        -possible solution is check the time session for booking

 #####Priority of cases:

-- these cases are of highest importance beecause the core of the application and bussines is the booking, if this dont worck correctly this will represnet big looses to the company and a bad user experience
+These cases are of highest importance because they constitute the core of the business and the website booking, if this doesn’t worck correctly, the user experience on the website will be bad, and the company will lose income.

-#####Risks that need to be mitigated
+#####Risks to be Mitigated

-- a big risk that we have in this scenarios is that the user not need fulling her personal information , this will make in a problem when we can not found the client information to contact in case of  a problem
+- A big risk that we have in these scenarios is that the user does not need to give their personal information.
+The lack of information, will be a problem when we can not find the client information to contact in case of a change to their reservation.